lucasvieirasilva/aws-ssm-secrets-cli/README.md

 It is necessary to create a KMS key before starting to create the parameter using the CLI.

-You can create this key using AWS CLI, AWS SDK, console or CloudFormation:
+You can create this key using AWS CLI, AWS SDK, console, or CloudFormation:

 Example using CloudFormation:
 ```yaml